Parsankamusa/alx-backend-user-data/README.md

 :bookmark:

 ## Background Context
 In this project, you will implement a Session Authentication.
-You are not allowed to install any other module.

 ## Resources
 ### Read or watch: